urbit/urbit.org-reloaded/content/operations.md

 #### `&` - Mark conversion

 Convert between marks using `&`, with the destination mark first.
 You can stack multiple mark conversions together, and some marks can only be converted to specific other marks.
-In this example, [Udon](@/docs/arvo/sail-and-udon.md#udon) is converted to `&hymn` (a mark which supplies the `html`, `head`, `body` and closing tags) first, before being converted to HTML:
+In this example, [Udon](@/docs/arvo/sail-and-udon.md#udon) is converted to `&hymn` (a mark which supplies the `html`, `head`, `body`, and closing tags) first, before being converted to HTML:

 ```
 ~your-urbit:dojo>&html &hymn &udon ';h1#hello: hello'